google/trillian-examples/binary_transparency/firmware/README.md

 > correctness of the inclusion proofs, they are convinced that the firmware
 > is now _discoverable_ - anybody looking at the contents of the log _also_
 > knows about its existence: this doesn't guarantee that the firmware is
-> _"good"_, but we know at least that can't be a covert targeted attack, _and_
+> _"good"_, but we know at least that it can't be a covert targeted attack, _and_
 > we can assume that the `Firmware vendor` is aware of it too.

 #### Terminal 666 - The Hacker :shipit::computer:
 _"Nice system you've got there.
-Let's, um, test it."_
+Let's test it..."_

 * cd to the root of `binary_transparency/firmware` for the following steps.